aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/charts/get-chart-from-a-worksheet/_index.md

 ### Security and Authentication

 The Aspose.Cells Cloud APIs are secure and require [JWT token-based authentication](https://docs.aspose.cloud/total/getting-started/rest-api-overview/authenticating-api-requests/).
+See the “How to obtain a JWT token” section in the authentication guide for details on generating a token.

 ### Request parameters